jane-street-immersion-program/raster/README.md

 Some tips:

-1. Dithering should only be done on grayscale images&mdash;actually you can dither color images, too, but it's a bit more complicated&mdash;so use `gray` to convert an image to gray before you get started.
+1. Dithering should only be done on grayscale images&mdash;actually you can dither color images, too, but it's a bit more complicated&mdash;so use `Grayscale.transform` to convert an image to gray as the first step.
 1. In order for dithering to work, you must make your changes to the same image that you are looping over.
 Dithering by reading one image and making your changes on a copy will not work correctly, because the *error* never gets a chance to accumulate.